OfficeDev/CAMP/README.md

 |7      |Audit |
 |8      |eDiscovery |

-For e.g. If you wanted to create report for the DLP solution only then you can run the following command:
+For example, if you wanted to create report for the DLP solution only then you can run the following command:

 ```powershell